UniversalDependencies/docs/_yrl/feat/Aspect.md

 ### <a name="Compl">`Compl`</a>: completive aspect

 Following  Avila (2021, p.
 586), the completive aspect is marked in Nheengatu with the particle *pawa* (often reduced to *pau* or *pá*), which Cruz (2011, p.
 396) analyses as incorporation of the homonymous verb meaning 'to finish'.
 The completive aspect indicates "that an action has been performed thoroughly or to completion" (Bybee; Perkins; Pagliuca, 1994, p.
 18).
 Nheengatu sentences with the completive aspect often correspond to English translation equivalents with adverbs such as "completely".
-In other situations, completion of the event expressed by the clause main predicate denotes involvement of all members of a plural group referred to by the subject in case of an intransitive verb or the object in case of a transitive verb.
+In other situations, completion of the event expressed by the clause main predicate denotes involvement of all members of a plural group referred to by the subject in case of an intransitive verb or the object in case of a transitive verb (Bybee; Perkins; Pagliuca, 1994, p.
+57).

 #### References